JCirera/MLproject-skeleton/README.md

 * [Setup](#setup)

 ## General info
 This repository is made by data scientists for data scientits.
 It has the aim to reduce the time searching for installers and libraries when starting a new project.
-It also considers the necessity to orchestrate the ML pipelines [Airflow](https://github.com/apache/airflow) and to track and register the models [MLFlow](https://github.com/mlflow/mlflow).
+It also considers the necessity to orchestrate the ML pipelines with [Airflow](https://github.com/apache/airflow) and to track and register the models with [MLFlow](https://github.com/mlflow/mlflow).

 ## Architecture